Gemini 4: Extra-vehicular activity (EVA)

 Originally planned for the second revolution, the astronauts postponed the EVA until the third after McDivitt decided that White, following the stress of the launch and the failed rendezvous, looked tired and hot.
 After a rest, the pair finished performing the checklist for the EVA.
 Flying over Carnarvon, Australia, they began to depressurize the cabin.
 Over Hawaii, White pulled the handle to open his hatch, but the latches failed to move.

 Fortunately, McDivitt knew what the problem was, because the hatch had failed to close in a vacuum chamber test on the ground, after which McDivitt worked with a technician to see what the cause was.
 A spring, which forced gears to engage in the mechanism, had failed to compress, and McDivitt got to see how the mechanism worked.
-In flight, he was able to help White get it open, and thought he could get it to latch again.
+In flight, he was able to help White get it open and thought that he could get it to latch again.

 There were communication problems during the spacewalk.
-Gemini spacecraft were the first to use a voice-operated switch (known as VOX) on the astronaut's microphones, but McDivitt soon realized his VOX circuit was not working properly; he could only hear the Capsule Communicator (CAPCOM) in the push-to-talk setting, but not on VOX (though both astronauts could be heard by each other and the ground).
+Gemini spacecraft were the first to use a voice-operated switch (known as VOX) on the astronaut's microphones, but McDivitt soon realized that his VOX circuit was not working properly; he could only hear the Capsule Communicator (CAPCOM) in the push-to-talk setting, but not on VOX (though both astronauts could be heard by each other and the ground).
 Plus, while outside the spacecraft, White was unable to receive transmissions from the ground and had to have all messages relayed through McDivitt.
 McDivitt must have switched to the VOX setting somewhere around the time White was exiting the spacecraft, because at that point, for most of the EVA, neither he nor White responded either to the Hawaii CAPCOM, or to the Houston CAPCOM, Gus Grissom.
 Grissom tried to talk to Gemini 4 a total of 40 times in 13 minutes before he got a response.

 Tied to a tether, White floated out of the spacecraft, using a Hand-Held Maneuvering Unit (informally called a "zip gun") which expelled pressurized oxygen to provide thrust for controlling his travel.
-He went 15 ft out, and began to experiment with maneuvering.
+He went 15 ft out and began to experiment with maneuvering.
 He found it easy, especially the pitch and yaw, although he thought the roll would use too much gas.
 He maneuvered around the spacecraft while McDivitt took photographs.
 White enjoyed the experience, but exhausted the HHMU gas sooner than he would have liked.